sagan-software/eosio-rust/README.md

 All EOS apps need a way to talk to EOS nodes, to fetch table rows and to send transactions.
 In order for full-stack Rust-based EOS applications to come to fruition, there needs to be a solid RPC API.
 In Javascript there is `eosjs`, and something similar should exist for Rust.

-Implementing this will be a little tricky since we need to support browsers and server environments.
-In the browser we will need to support [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) and [`stdweb`](https://github.com/koute/stdweb/), and on the server we should support [`hyper`](https://hyper.rs/guides/client/basic/).
-This could get even more complicated if we decide to optionally support futures.
-This may be a 1.0+ feature.
+Implementing this will be tricky since we need to support browser and server environments.

+- For browsers we need to support [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) and [`stdweb`](https://github.com/koute/stdweb/)
+- For servers we need to support [`hyper`](https://hyper.rs/guides/client/basic/)

+This could get even more complicated if we decide to optionally support [futures](https://github.com/rust-lang-nursery/futures-rs).
+For the initial release futures will probably be mandatory.

+There are a lot of things to consider so this may be a 1.0+ feature.

 ### `rust-eos` CLI